Holi Moli Logo

 Indoor Growing Frosted Guava: Dense Buds & Resin-Rich Growth

-Frosted Guava is an excellent strain for indoor growers, where controlled conditions help bring out dense, resin-covered buds and strong terpene production.
+Frosted Guava is a great choice for indoor growers, where controlled conditions help bring out chunky, resin-coated buds and strong terpene production.
 These plants usually develop a sturdy, bushy structure with strong side branching, allowing bud sites to stack evenly across the canopy as flowering progresses.
-When temperatures and humidity stay dialed in, plants finish with dense, resin-coated flowers known for their loud aroma and sticky trichome coverage.
+When temperatures and humidity stay dialed in, plants finish with solid, resin-coated flowers known for their loud aroma and sticky trichome coverage.

-Lighting plays a huge role in both yield and bud quality.
+Lighting can make or break your indoor grow.
+This is not the place to cut corners.
+Weak lighting can lead to stunted plants, airy buds, lower resin production, and smaller harvests.
+Strong lights that mimic the power of natural sunlight are essential indoors.
 Full-spectrum LEDs are ideal.
-Many growers run 6500K during veg and switch to 3000K–3500K for flower, but here at Holi Moli our growers run 6500K from start to finish and consistently see dense, trichome-rich buds with bold terpene expression.
+Many growers run 6500K during veg and switch to 3000K–3500K for flower, but here at Holi Moli our growers run 6500K from start to finish and consistently see chunky, trichome-rich buds with bold terpene expression.

 Aim for 75–80°F during lights-on and allow temperatures to drop to 65–70°F during lights-off.
 Minor swings are usually tolerated, but stable conditions help flowers develop more evenly late in bloom.